veracruz-project/veracruz/sdk/rust-examples/prime-numbers-generator/README.markdown

   cargo build --target wasm32-wasi
   ```

 2. You will find the `.wasm` file in `target/wasm32-wasi/debug/` path inside each program.
-Copy the three `.wasm` files to `sdk/freestanding-execution-engine`.
+Copy the two `.wasm` files to `sdk/freestanding-execution-engine`.

 3. Inside `sdk/freestanding-execution-engine`, create a directory called `output` and another directory called `program`.
 4. Move the two `.wasm` files inside the `program` directory.